skippy-io/skippy/README.md

 BarTest > testBar() SKIPPED
 ```

+Skippy detects the change and makes an execute prediction for `FooTest` and a skip prediction for `BarTest`.
+The
-The regression is caught quickly, since only `FooTest` was executed.
+regression is caught quickly, since only `FooTest` was executed.

 ## Use Skippy In Your CI Pipeline